Tundra Ecosystem Latest News

 About Tundra Ecosystem

-- Characteristics of Tundra Regions
+Characteristics of Tundra Ecosystem

-- Low temperatures: The average temperature is -34 to -6 degrees Celsius (-30 to 20 degrees Fahrenheit) in tundra region.
+- Low temperatures: The average temperature is -34 to -6 degrees Celsius (-30 to 20 degrees Fahrenheit) in the tundra region.

 - Short growing seasons: The summer growing season is just 50 to 60 days, when the sun shines up to 24 hours a day.